Depends on where in Malaysia. over 4 years agoAnswered by Europe via WorldNomads.com

 For small towns, if the town is predominantly Muslim then it'll be hard to find food as most eateries would be closed.
 Non-muslim eateries will remain open everywhere.

 During the fasting month, there will be bazaar every night around the cities.
-These bazaars are the best place to savour local Malay food. almost 4 years agoAnswered by A fellow Malaysian via WorldNomads.com
+These bazaars are the best place to savour local Malay food. over 4 years agoAnswered by A fellow Malaysian via WorldNomads.com